pazz/alot/docs/source/usage/modes/thread.rst

 pipeto
 ______

-pipe message(s) to stdin of a shell command
+pipe message(s) to stdin of a shellcommand

 argument
-	shell command to pipe to
+	shellcommand to pipe to

 optional arguments
 	:---all: pass all messages.